-Hoping to make a contribution to society.
-Bob offers his psychological counselling services free to a parolee who had been convicted of armed robbery, but Bob seems to be more influenced by his patient's manner than the patient is by Bob's therapy.
+30...CBS...THE BOB NEWHART SHOW Hoping to make a contribution to society, Bob offers his psychological counselling services free to a parolee who had been convicted of armed robbery, but Bob seems to be more influenced by his patient's manner than the patient is by Bob's therapy.

-10...CBS...ENTERTAINER OF THE YEAR AWARDS
+.CBS ...
+ENTERTAINER OF THE

-hot.
-The broadcast will highlight the AGVA (American Guild of Variety Artists) awards and will also feature music and-comedy presentations by some of the winning performers and presenters.
-Carol Burnett, Sonny and Cher, Redd Foxx, Sammy Davis Jr. and Roberta Flack are among the

-performers who will receive awards.
+YEAR AWARDS pecial broadcast, with Ed Sullivan as hot.
+The broadcast will highlight the AGVA (American Guild of Variety Artists) awards and will also feature music and comedy presentations by some of the winning performers and presenters.
+Carol Burnett, Sonny and Cher, Redd Foxx, Sammy Davis Jr. and Roberta Flack are among performers who will receive awards.
 (From Las Vegas, Nev.)

-:00...ABC...OWEN MARSHALL,

-COUNSELOR AT LAW

-"The Attacker "Clu Gulager stars as a mute gardener named by three, women as their attacker.
-Also starring find . . . the International Harvester Line of
+:00...ABC...OWEN MARSHALL, "The Attacker."
+Clu Gulager stars as a mute gardener named by three men as their attacker.
+Also starring Dana Wynter.